tomxue/ReSampler/README.md

 ## Synopsis
-Resampler is a basic command-line audio sample rate conversion tool for Windows, which can convert *.wav file formats with variety of different bit-depths and audio channel configurations.
+Resampler is a basic command-line audio sample rate conversion tool for Windows, which can convert audio file formats with a variety of different bit-depths and audio channel configurations.

-Resampler is intended to produce outstanding quality sound files, keeping aliasing and other unwanted artifacts to a minimum, as these following graphs show:
+Resampler is intended to produce outstanding quality sound files, keeping aliasing and other unwanted artifacts to a minimum, as the following actual measurement graphs show:

 ![FIR Filter response - downsample 96k->44k](https://github.com/jniemann66/ReSampler/blob/master/147_160_FIR_Frequency-response-2016-03-30-KAISER_WINDOW.JPG)
 *Typical frequency response when downsampling from 96kHz to 44.1kHz*